How to Reset OneDrive Sync on Windows 11

 Resetting on Android and iOS

-To fix OneDrive sync problems on your Android or iOS phone or tablet, clearing the app's cache or reinstalling the OneDrive app are the simplest methods.
+To fix OneDrive sync problems on your Android or iOS phone or tablet, you can clear the app's cache or reinstall the OneDrive app.
 These steps help reset the OneDrive app's connection to OneDrive, resolving many common syncing errors.
-Clearing the cache or reinstalling the OneDrive app gets your mobile OneDrive working smoothly again.
+Clearing out temporary app data or reinstalling the mobile client usually gets everything running smoothly again.

 - Open your device Settings.